prody/ProDy/doc/glossary.rst

    NMD
      NMD stands for Normal Mode Data, and it is the extension used by files containing NMD.
-It is a plain-text file format recognized by the Normal Mode Wizard (NMWiz), a VMD plug-in for visualizing NMD.
+It is a plain-text file format recognized by the Normal Mode Wizard (NMWiz), a VMD plugin for visualizing NMD.
      For a description of this file format see:
      :ref:`nmd-format`